awslabs/damo/USAGE.md

 that of [wss](#wss).

 Because there are various memory footprint metrics, the command asks users to specify what memory footprint metric they want to visualize.
-Currently, `vsz` and `rss` are supported.  `vsz` is the amount of virtual memory that allocated to the workloads, which is also known as "virtual set size".
-Meanwhile, `rss` is the amount of physical memory that allocated to the workloads, which also known as "residential set size".
+Currently, below metrics are supported.

+- `vsz`: The amount of virtual memory that allocated to the workloads; a.k.a "virtual set size".
+- `rss`: The amount of physical memory that allocated to the workloads; a.k.a "residential set size".

 For example: